madagithub/gargir/README.md

 The audio is played using pygame, but the rate of the video maybe a bit slower, as processing time is needed to adjust the faces from live camera.

 To solve this issue, the game times the amount of time passed from the beginning of the live camera processings, and then waits the additional frame time.
-Frame time is assumed to be 30 miliseconds, but that may change in other videos, or based on specific computer or video parameters.
+Frame time is assumed to be 33 miliseconds (for 30fps which is approximately 33.3 ms per frame), but that may change in other videos, or based on specific computer or video parameters.
+Mostly what could happen, that if in some frames, the processing time takes more than the frame time, then a delay will incur, and the best way to handle it is to lower the wait time for other frames, where the processing there is small.
+In the last exhibit hardware, due to the processing time taking too long, 28 was used instead of 33 to have the sound match the video exactly because of this.
-So, if necessary, you should adjust the code and update the 28 number with an appropriate one, based on the number of miliseconds each frame should take.
+So, if necessary, you should adjust the code and update the 33 number with an appropriate one, based on the number of miliseconds each frame should take.

 You will find this in line 673 of the imabean.py script:

 ```
-waitTime = 30 - time
+waitTime = 33 - time
 ```

-In the last exhibit, due to the processing time taking too long, 28 was used instead of 30 to have the sound match the video.

 ## Mask Creation Scripts